Tell City Chair Co. Giant Boston Rocker

 It was designed to double the size of the extremely popular Boston Rocker that the company produced.
 Approximately 93 feet of lumber was used to build it.
 It is seven feet tall with an overall width of four feet and weights 173 pounds.
 The seat is 40” wide and 38” deep and is large enough to accommodate three men.

 The seat of a regular rocker is 15” high.
 On this rocker the seat is 30” in height from the floor.
+The back slat is nearly 12 inches wide and the lesgs are 3 1/4" in diameter.

 The chair was designed by George Connor and expert chair maker who had been an employee of the company for over 36 years in 1958.
 He has been building samples for many years.